mdrakiburrahman/dotnet-operator-sdk/samples/mssql-db/README.md

 #### Base class

 We need to create a class that represents our definition.
 For that purpose, the SDK provides a class called **`BaseCRD`** which is where your class will inherit from.
 Also, you must create a spec class that will hold the properties defined in your custom resource.
-In my case, this is what they look like.
+In my case, this is what they look like:

+`samples/mssql-db/MSSQLDB.cs`:
 ```cs
 public class MSSQLDB : BaseCRD
 {